Charles: Royal family ‘deeply grateful’ for world’s support

 “Although the ceremonial arrangements are reduced, the occasion will still celebrate and recognize the duke’s life and his more than 70 years of service to the Queen, the UK and the Commonwealth,” a palace spokesman said Saturday while speaking on condition of anonymity in line with policy.

 Prince Harry, Philip’s grandson who stepped away from royal duties last year and now lives in California, will attend the service at Windsor along with other members of the royal family.
-His wife Meghan, the Duchess of Sussex, who is pregnant, has been advised by her doctor not to make the long journey.
+His wife Meghan, the Duchess of Sussex, is pregnant and has been advised by her doctor not to make the long journey to the U.K.

+Another no-show will be Prime Minister Boris Johnson, whose office said he would not attend because current coronavirus restrictions limit funerals to 30 people, so by staying away that would “allow for as many family members as possible.”

-The palace appealed to the public not to gather in Windsor and for those who wished to pay their respects to Philips to stay at home instead.
+The palace appealed to the public not to gather in Windsor or at Buckingham Palace in London to pay their respects to Philip — advice that was roundly disregarded by many.

-The announcement came after military teams across the U.K. and on ships at sea fired 41-gun salutes Saturday to mark Philip’s death, honoring the former naval officer whom they considered one of their own.
+Earlier Saturday, military teams across the U.K. and on ships at sea fired 41-gun salutes to mark Philip’s death, honoring the former naval officer whom they considered one of their own.

 Batteries in London, Edinburgh, Cardiff and Belfast — the capitals of the four nations that make up the United Kingdom — as well as other cities around the U.K. and the Mediterranean outpost of Gibraltar fired the volleys at one-minute intervals beginning at midday.
 Ships including the HMS Montrose, a frigate patrolling the Persian Gulf, offered their own salutes.